“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 What did I think of the Quest Tortilla Chips?
 Keep reading to find out!

 This review will be for the Nacho and Ranch Quest Tortilla Style Protein Chips.
-Recently, Quest Nutrition also released a Chili Lime flavor.
-If there’s enough interest, I could probably pick up some of those to review as well.
+Recently, Quest Nutrition also released a Chili Lime flavor and Loaded Taco flavor as well!
+If there's enough interest, I could probably pick up some of those to review as well.

 These chips are baked (not fried) and are suitable for almost any diet.
 They boast a nutrition profile that is low in calories and carbohydrates, the perfect snack for low carb or Keto.